-As more social scientists saw the value of digital traces, the early years of soul searching gave way to a more broadly informed computational social science.
+As more social scientists saw the value of digital traces, the early years of soul-searching gave way to a more broadly informed computational social science.
 By the mid-aughts, the field had matured enough for studies to become more integrated with mainstream social science.
-Sagalnik, Dodds, and Watts' study of success and failure at a website for music sharing is a prime example of this development~\cite{sagalnik_dodds_watts}.
+Salganik, Dodds, and Watts' study of success and failure on a website for music-sharing is a prime example of this development~\cite{sagalnik_dodds_watts}.